AriFordsham/GHCWiki/working-conventions/bisection.md

 Failed to clone '.arc-linters/arcanist-external-json-linter'.
 Retry scheduled
 ```

-### Packages
+### Starting Dirty

-If you've built GHC from source for another version of GHC beware of a mismatched package configuration:
+If you've built GHC from source for another version of GHC beware of dirty generated files in the
+source tree.
+This can manifest in various ways such as a mismatched package configuration:

 ```
 $ make -j4